What we like

 We do like the idyllic lifestyle that the Riviere condo offers.
 There is nothing quite like just putting on some comfy clothes and going right downstairs to have a stroll by the river after dinner.

 Another thing we like is that Great World City is just a short walk away as well.
 With the current upgrading works, you can expect a new food hall concept and more F&B tenants.
-More importantly, there is a Cold Storage at the basement so you can get your groceries easily.
-Other than that, there is lots of food options in the area as well.
+More importantly, there is a Cold Storage in the basement so you can get your groceries easily.
+Other than that, there are lots of food options in the area as well.
 Across the promenade is Zion Riverside Food Centre if you are looking for local food.
-And for a delicious late night supper you have the famous Ya Hua bak kut teh at Havelock Road.
+And for a delicious late-night supper you have the famous Ya Hua bak kut teh at Havelock Road.

 We also like that both towers will be elevated over 18 metres above ground level.
 This means that even the lowest unit will get unobstructed views of the area.